johans-work/berserk/README.md

 Layers multiply key count.
 A 40% keyboard with 4 layers already gives you 160%, with no finger travel.

+layer1 = The numpad + navigation layer.
+Arrow keys are at homerow.

 ![image](https://github.com/johans-work/berserk/assets/108384802/7c697354-d504-4b42-a7bf-f9dd31bbbaef)

+The number symbols are left paired, with the remaining symbols grouped into 3 categories.

 ![image](https://github.com/johans-work/berserk/assets/108384802/86fe64f5-8e4a-407f-a566-f8c986bc50f6)

+The fn layer simply follows the num positions.
+Ample room for more custom keys.

 ![image](https://github.com/johans-work/berserk/assets/108384802/1715f475-7f3c-4752-be03-2271276ff1e0)